fultonj/tripleo-ceph-ansible/tht2mistral/README.md

 Three patches update THT so it calls Mistral to install ceph-ansible.
-They don't co-exist easily at the moment (need rebase) so install.sh will install them in a particular order as a workaround.
+They don't co-exist easily at the moment (need rebase) so install.sh will install.sh them directly in a particular order as a workaround.

 I used to do the following to pull in the following THT changes:
 ```